MwithHeart/writetech-accelerator-portfolio-mariam/README.md

 ## 👩🏽‍💻 About Mariam

 I am Mariam Yusuff, a technical writer passionate about simplifying ideas, telling meaningful stories, and creating impact through words.
 I write with empathy and clarity.

-With a background in Mechanical Engineering and a deep interest in sustainability and technology, I’ve carved a space for myself at the intersection of technical clarity and creative expression.

-I aim to bridge the gap between people and complex technological concepts because I believe that docs should bring clarity not confusion.
+I aim to bridge the gap between people and complex technological concepts because I believe that docs should bring **clarity** not **confusion**.

 ## 📁 Core skills